-Later, after the demise of the spiritual leader, he told the sect that black buck was his manifestation and they need to conserve it along with the environment.
+Later, after the demise of the spiritual leader, he told the sect that the blackbuck was his manifestation and they needed to conserve it along with the environment.

 Despite those many people attained martyrdom, the government did ban tree felling in that region after that incident.

-Locals of this village practice Hinduism and are Viashnavites (worshipper of Lord Vishnu) as their spiritual leader were famous as Vishnu’s incarnation.
+Locals of this village practice Hinduism and are Viashnavites (worshippers of Lord Vishnu) as their spiritual leader and were famous as Vishnu’s incarnation.

 Rajasthan is famous for its hot and dry climate.
 For locals, the best way to deal with this adversity of temperature is via their clothing.

-People of Bishnoi village wear light cotton clothes, preferably the colour white.
+People of Bishnoi village wear light cotton clothes, preferably the color white.

-The men of the village are generally seen in white coloured dhotis, white kurta and huge turbans.
-As for the women, odhni (head scarf), ghagra (skirt), kanchli kurti (blouse) and dhabla are the elements of their attire.
+The men of the village are generally seen in white-colored dhotis, white kurta, and huge turbans.
+As for the women, odhni (head scarf), ghagra (skirt), kanchli kurti (blouse) and dhaba are the elements of their attire.

 However, the attire of younger women is a little different.
-They wear Pada, pothdi, puthia and odhni.
+They wear Pada, both, puthia and odhni.

 Other than that, married women of this village are always seen wearing gold jewelry, especially, a circular gold ring and earrings.